MindscapeHQ/raygun4java/README.md

     ```java
     RaygunServletClientFactory factory = RaygunServletClientFactory(apiKey, servletContext);
     ```
+2. Initialize the RaygunClient static accessor with the factory
+    ```java
+    RaygunClient.Initialize(factory);
+    ```
-2. In the servlet configuration step in your container that allows you to add filters, add a `new DefaultRaygunServletFilter()`
+2. In the servlet configuration step in your container that allows you to add servlet filters, add a `new DefaultRaygunServletFilter()`
-3. Throughout your code, while in the context of a http request, you can use the `RaygunClient.Get()` method to return the requests instance of the client
+3. Throughout your code, while in the context of a http request, you can use the `RaygunClient.Get()` method to return the current instance of the client for that request.

 ## Play 2 Framework for Java and Scala